ReproNim/neurodocker/examples/use_cases/README.md

 - Generates a `Dockerfile` with _Neurodocker_ (using _Neurodocker_ Docker image and `debian:stretch` base image) that includes specific versions of FSL and ANTs
 - Builds the Docker image
 - Runs a short processing script (both Bash and Python examples included here).
 For these examples, we simply skull strip a T1-weighted image with BET and warp it into MNI space with ANTs.

+### Important notes

-- Note that these example Docker images include FSL and ANTs to provide realistic examples, however downloading FSL can take some time and the images will be quite large (~12GB).
+- These example Docker images include FSL and ANTs in order to provide somewhat realistic examples.
+However, downloading FSL can take some time and the images will be quite large (~12GB).
+- The commands in the example scripts likely will not produce good results and should not be used in any real analysis.

+### Running examples

 To run these examples, you will need Docker installed as we will use the _Neurodocker_ docker image.
 The _Neurodocker_ commands are explained in more detail at the end of this document.